Outdoor education: Australia and New Zealand

 Throughout Australia & New Zealand many school students undertake outdoor / outdoor and environmental education.
 Aust / NZ have several outdoor education degrees and vocational outdoor recreation programs.
 Once teachers and outdoor leaders have completed their studies, many have opportunities to work in schools, private organizations or various outdoor education centres in either country.
 Outdoor Education is mandated as part of the New Zealand Health and Physical Education as one of the 7 key areas of learning.
 The Australian Curriculum Assessment and Reporting Authority with support from Outdoor Education Australia has developed curriculum documents to support schools to conduct outdoor education throughout the country primarily through the learning areas of Science, Health and Physical Education and Humanities.

 Canada

 Environmental education, most notably outdoor education in Canada is seen through outdoor camp and residential programs, school-based programs and commercial travel operations.
 Outdoor education in Canada is based around "hard" technical skills—often travel and camping skills—and the "soft"—group skills and personal growth qualities—are blended with, one might say, the "green" and "warm" skills of a complementary eco-adventure focus."
 Adventures are found whether one is partaking in environmental awareness or team-building workshops throughout Canada.

+Chile

+Chile's outdoor environmental education plays a significant role in helping students to connect with nature, promote sustainability values, and participate in place-based activities.
+Chilean teachers emphasize the limits of solely teaching in a classroom and have begun to take action towards strengthening their students environmental awareness and responsibility.
+There are some limitations that have been encountered within the integration of outdoor education due to logistical issues, safety concerns, and inconsistent institutional support, but despite these challenges, outdoor education has remained a prominent and valuable strategy in Chile to help engage students with their local ecosystems.

+China

+Outdoor education programs in China are influenced by the philosophical and cultural traditions that emphasize the importance of harmony with nature and personal development within nature.
+A lot of the educational experiences in China's natural environments incorporate risky and challenging elements that are framed as moral and reflective activities.
+They are designed to build engagement with nature skills and create internal connections to the natural world for students, balancing safety and meaningful experiences in nature.